bibicortesb/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

 ### Purpose
+The purpose is to assist with an election audit of the tabulated results for a U.S. congressional precinct in Colorado.
 A model was built to access an election database to get descriptive information of the election.

-### Election-Audit Results:
+## Election-Audit Results:

 The analysis of the election show that: